eclipse-iofog/iofog.org/content/docs/2.0.0/microservices/microservice-move-rename.md

 ## Rename Microservices

-We can change Microservice names after they have been deployed.
+You can change Microservice names after they have been deployed.

-If we wanted to rename `msvc-1` to `new-msvc-1` we could run:
+If you wanted to rename `msvc-1` to `new-msvc-1` you could run:

 ```plain
 iofogctl rename msvc-1 new-msvc-1